 The Lagos State Ministry of Health had said Thursday that “the patient’s condition is stable and is in recovery” and that the results of testing for Ebola infection were still pending in his case.
 Infection control measures were in place in the hospital, officials said.

-Confirmation of the death in Lagos followed news that a doctor who has played a key role in fighting the Ebola outbreak in Sierra Leone is infected with the disease, according to that country's Ministry of Health.
+Confirmation of the death in Lagos came after news that a doctor who has played a key role in fighting the Ebola outbreak in Sierra Leone is infected with the disease, according to that country’s Ministry of Health.

-Ebola typically kills 90% of those infected, but the death rate in this outbreak has dropped to roughly 60% thanks to early treatment.
+Ebola typically kills 90% of those infected, but the death rate in this outbreak has dropped to roughly 60% because of early treatment.

 Spread by bodily fluids

-Officials believe that the Ebola outbreak has taken such a strong hold in West Africa due to the proximity of the jungle -- where the virus originated -- to Conakry, Guinea, which has a population of 2 million.
+Officials believe the Ebola outbreak has taken such a strong hold in West Africa because of the proximity of the jungle – where the virus originated – to Conakry, Guinea, which has a population of 2 million.

-Because symptoms don't immediately appear, the virus can easily spread as people travel around the region.
-Once the virus takes hold, many die in an average of 10 days as the blood fails to clot and hemorrhaging occurs.
+Because symptoms don’t immediately appear, the virus can easily spread as people travel around the region.
+Once infected with the virus, many people die in an average of 10 days as the blood fails to clot and hemorrhaging occurs.

 The disease isn’t contagious until symptoms appear.
 Symptoms include fever, headache and fatigue.
 At that point, the Ebola virus is spread via bodily fluids.

-Health workers are at especially high risk, since they are in close contact with infected people and their bodily fluids.
-Adding to the danger, in the initial stages of infection doctors may mistake an Ebola infection for another, milder illness.
+Health workers are at especially high risk, because they are in close contact with infected people and their bodily fluids.
+Adding to the danger, doctors may mistake the initial stages of an Ebola infection for another, milder illness.